 1. Medical Treatment:

-There are many eye drops, which decrease the production of aqueous or increase the drainage of aqueous from the eye, thus resulting in reduced IOP.
-As these usually give the desired decrease in IOP, they are usually preferred as the first line treatment.
+There are various eye drops, which decrease the production of aqueous or increase the drainage of aqueous from the eye, thus resulting in reduced IOP.
+As these usually give the desired decrease in IOP, they are usually preferred as the first-line treatment.

 2. Surgical Treatment: